 ‘We must first build up your confidence, John.
 I am a big man but if I was giving you a beating you could kill me.’

-‘Yes, the point being that if you possess that skill, then in any close combat you cannot be beaten.
+‘Yes, the point is that if you possess that skill, then in any close combat you cannot be beaten.
 Of course, when you choose to use the skill is a very different matter.
 I will show you.’

-He thrust out a powerful arm and wound it round the back of John’s neck, pulling John towards him as he did so.
+He thrust out a powerful arm and wound it around the back of John’s neck, pulling John towards him as he did so.
 He then moved his hand back across John’s chest and turned it upwards, hooking his hand under John’s jaw.
 John’s arm, which was closest to Olwain, was pinned by this manoeuvre.
 John was almost choked in the process.
 Olwain’s hand was now gripping John’s face and nearly reached his eye.
 Olwain grinned.

 ‘Stage one complete.’

 With his other arm, Olwain pinned John’s free arm to his body and reached across his back to grip his shoulder.
 Olwain now pulled him even closer, so that their faces touched.

 ‘Now,’ breathed Olwain, ‘all I have to do is jerk your jaw sideways and at the same time pull your shoulder backwards.
 When your neck is twisted beyond your shoulder, you are dead.
 It doesn’t take a great deal of strength and there will not be a mark on your body!’
 He released John, who in turn sighed with relief.
 ‘Now, try it on me.’

 John practised the hold several times whilst Olwain offered no resistance.
 Then once he could find the hold with ease, Olwain offered greater and greater resistance to simulate the real situation.
 Soon John discovered that the hold could be applied most effectively when Olwain dashed at him and tried to grapple him to the ground.
 Providing the timing was right, an aggressor’s momentum could be used to complete the hold.
 They were both sweating profusely when Olwain cried out.